benmvp/slides/2018/ndcsydney/nav-react.md

 - Quick look at how Emotion works
 - Create a custom elements/components with the styling you want
 - Supports all CSS syntax including media queries, keyframe animations & pseudo-selectors!
+  * There's also themeing support as well
+  * Been recently looking into for Eventbrite

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->